 - A. Fabric is measured and paid per square yard of roadway surface covered, complete and in place.
 No allowance is made for additional fabric required for overlap joints.
-No allowance is made for blotter sand (if occasionally required). - B. Crack filling is measured per job and payment is at contract lump sumprice, complete in place. - C. Asphalt cement binder is measured and paid by the ton, corrected to standard temperature, complete in place.
+No allowance is made for blotter sand (if occasionally required). - B. Crack filling is measured per job and payment is at contract lump sum price, complete in place. - C. Asphalt cement binder is measured and paid by the ton, corrected to standard temperature, complete in place. - D. Fabric to follow Geotechnical recommendation and design document requirements.